The Enduring Controversy of Caesar's Assassins

 The "Ides of March" as a Historical Turning Point

 Whether the assassination was necessary or misguided, its result is undeniable.
-It failed in its immediate purpose.
-The Republic did not revive; instead, it ended.
+It failed utterly in its immediate purpose.
+The Republic did not revive.
+Instead, it ended.
 The civil war that followed destroyed the last vestiges of the old senatorial order.
-When Octavian finally defeated Antony and Cleopatra at the Battle of Actium in 31 BCE, he became the undisputed master of Rome, taking the title Augustus and establishing the Pax Romana under imperial rule.
-The “Ides of March” thus marks the decisive break between the Republic and the Empire.
-It is a stark reminder that political violence, even when undertaken by idealists, can unleash forces that its perpetrators cannot control.
-The dagger that killed Caesar did not save the Republic; it shattered it, paving the way for a form of rule the assassins had desperately sought to prevent.
+When Octavian finally defeated Antony and Cleopatra at the Battle of Actium in 31 BCE, he became the undisputed master of Rome.
+He took the title Augustus and established the Pax Romana under imperial rule.
+The "Ides of March" thus marks the decisive break between the Republic and the Empire.
+It is a stark reminder that political violence, even when undertaken by idealists with noble intentions, can unleash forces that its perpetrators cannot control.
+The dagger that killed Caesar did not save the Republic.
+It shattered it, paving the way for a form of rule the assassins had desperately sought to prevent.

 Conclusion: The Echoes of a Betrayal